Viola-Siemens/Biome-Modifier-for-Fabric/README.md

 This biome modifier adds all entity spawns mentioned in `spawns` field to target biomes.

-If any entity type is missing from the registry, an error will be logged and won't crash the game.
+If any entity type is missing from the registry, an error will be logged (won't crash the game with safe mode).

 ```json
 {